Insights

 The Civic Information Index allows a fresh look at the cumulative impact of how different policies, local cultures, and the ways in which we design our systems—such as the political or information ecosystem—are impacting people and communities.

-These are the 12 most important insights we gleaned from the Civic Information Index project so far:
+These are the 12 most important insights we learned from the Civic Information Index project so far:

 A higher number of media outlets does not equal better civic health.